 Only applicable to trusts:

 Fedgroup will communicate with the claimant once we have been notified of the death event.
-If the claimant does not respond to our correspondence, we will assume that the claimant's contact details have changed and will take all steps that can be fairly expected to locate the claimant, according to the Standard on Unclaimed Assets prescribed by the Association for Savings and Investment South Africa (ASISA), as available on the website www.asisa.co.za .
+If the claimant does not respond to our correspondence, we will assume that the claimant's contact details have changed and will take all steps that can be fairly expected to locate the claimant, according to the Standard on Unclaimed Assets prescribed by the Association for Savings and Investment South Africa (ASISA), as available on the website www.asisa.org.za .

 We will take these steps between three years and ten years after the notification of the death event.
 Any administrative and locating costs will be deducted from the benefit amount, and these costs will be disclosed if a payment occurs.
 The benefit amount will earn interest from the date on which the claim is admitted.
 The interest is equal to the growth of an investment account with stable growth rates and with no equity exposure.